v-rgrace/Viva/Viva/glint/setup/program-summary-communications.md

 ### Choose where email notifications are sent

 When [personal email](send-employee-attributes.md#optional-system-attributes) is set up as an optional system attribute, this email option becomes visible.
-Select **Company email and personal email** to better contact existing employees.
+Select **Company email and personal email** to better contact exiting employees.

 ### Send survey notifications in multiple languages in a single email

-If your organization has employees in areas where local guidelines require you to communicate in multiple languages, consider switching this toggle On and [setting up emails in multiple languages](multi-lang-emails.md).
+If your organization has employees in areas where local guidelines require you to communicate in multiple languages, consider switching this toggle to **On** and [setting up emails in multiple languages](multi-lang-emails.md).

 ## Configure Notifications